 In truth, Rhode Island drivers take part in implied consent when they earn their driver’s licenses and operate their vehicles on the state’s roads.
 This is because your driver’s license is a “privilege,” not a constitutional right.
 Accordingly, your agreement to use your license is a simultaneous agreement to submit to a chemical DUI test (breathalyzer).
 It is possible to refuse a PBT.
 It is equally possible to refuse roadside SFST’s.
 So while saying no to a PBT is an option, it’s not necessarily an easy choice.
 Call Attorney Archambault today and he will explain more on these laws.

 As explained above, based on “implied consent,” you agree to takes theses tests if asked to do so by law enforcement.
 Once you refuse, your license will likely be suspended until your case is resolved.
 This also means that you are going to court.
-Fortunately, Attorney Archambault was instrumental in creating the Rhode Island DUI/Refusal “hardship law,” which with the right advocacy and work, can get you a provisional license while your case is pending, which would allow you to commute to and from work or school.
+Fortunately, Attorney Archambault understands the Rhode Island DUI/Refusal “hardship law” and knows exactly what to do to keep your driving privileges.
+Attorney Archambault is by far the best advocate to get you a provisional license while your case is pending, which would allow you to commute to and from work or school.

 If you take a gamble on refusing the breathalyzer test and are found guilty of driving under the influence, sentencing consequences can be extreme.
 This is why it is critical to have the best legal defense that you can.
 It’s important to weigh the consequences of your decision before you say no. While the implied consent law is applicable, saying no to a chemical test doesn’t automatically lead to a guilty plea or create a mark on on your driving or criminal record.
 You have the right to a civil hearing at the Rhode Island Traffic Tribunal (RITT), and your case will proceed there fairly rapidly and with license suspension consequences.
 It is critical to have legal representation before the RITT court dates so that you can understand what will happen, and then present your best defense, to include advocacy for a hardship license.
 This area of law is complex, and takes a skilled legal advocate to navigate.
 Attorney Archambault is that attorney.